Zeex/sampgdk/README.md

 and begin working on it right inside the GDK source tree.

-Later if you decide that it's time to update the library, say to version v1.2.3, you would simply switch to master, pull the change in and merge them into your local branch:
+Later if you decide that it's time to update the library, say to version v1.2.3, you would simply switch to master, pull the changes in and merge them into your local branch:

 ```